pypa/distlib/docs/tutorial.rst

 each distribution.
 It's smart about not repeating work if dependencies are common across multiple distributions you specify::

-    $ python wheeler.py pygments flask
+    $ python wheeler.py sphinx flask
-    Finding the dependencies of pygments ...
+    Finding the dependencies of sphinx ...
     Finding the dependencies of flask ...
-    Pipping Werkzeug==0.8.3 ...
     Pipping Jinja2==2.6 ...
+    Pipping docutils==0.10 ...
     Pipping Pygments==1.6 ...
+    Pipping Werkzeug==0.8.3 ...
+    Pipping Sphinx==1.1.3 ...
     Pipping Flask==0.9 ...
     The following wheels were built:
-      Werkzeug-0.8.3-py27-none-any.whl
       Jinja2-2.6-py27-none-any.whl
+      docutils-0.10-py27-none-any.whl
       Pygments-1.6-py27-none-any.whl
+      Werkzeug-0.8.3-py27-none-any.whl
+      Sphinx-1.1.3-py27-none-any.whl
       Flask-0.9-py27-none-any.whl

+Note that the common dependency -- ``Jinja2`` -- was only built once.

-You can opt to not build dependent wheels by specifying --no-deps on the command line.
+You can opt to not build dependent wheels by specifying ``--no-deps`` on the command line.

 Note that the script also currently uses an http: URL for PyPI -- this may need